Ultimate Waterproof Sealant | Seals Instantly

 Adiseal Ultra Clear has strongest colour retention in water

-To carry out the colour test of clear waterproof sealants in water, the products from the different manufacturers were first applied inside new clean plastic cups.
+To carry out the colour retention test of clear waterproof sealants in water, the products from the different manufacturers were first applied inside new clean plastic cups.
 They were then filled half way with tap water & covered.
+They were then kept in the same condition for a few days.

 Adiseal top in colour retention test

-From the test, Adiseal was the only product to stay clear above and underwater.
-Competitor waterproof clear sealants turned white below the water line.
-A competitor product claiming to be No.1 product was the worst performer.
-It turned white both above and below the water line.
-The competitors old formula clear product actually performed better than their new version.
+In our tests, Adiseal emerged as the clear winner, maintaining its clear appearance both above the water line and underwater.
+In contrast, competitor waterproof clear sealants turned white below the waterline, failing to deliver the expected performance.
+Even a competitor product claiming to be the No.1 product performed poorly, turning white both above and below the waterline.
+Interestingly, the competitor’s old formula clear product actually performed better than their new version in this colour retention test.

 - Works in dry, wet, even underwater